 LightStream is the online auto loans division of SunTrust Bank and manages to successfully bridge the gap between traditional and digital banking.
-The APR on offer is 3.99 percent, which isn’t the lowest on the market, but the auto loans offering is hugely varied and caters to all types and tastes.
+The best APR on offer is 3.49%, while there is a rate guarantee and always the potential for a discount too.

 2. Capital One Auto Loans: Best customer service